RohanAlexander/telling_stories_with_data/_book/98-assessment 11.md

 - In the discussion section and any other relevant section, please be sure to discuss ethics and bias with reference to relevant literature.
 - Thoroughly think about, and discuss, what you are doing.
 - Your paper must be well-written, draw on relevant literature, and show your statistical skills by explaining all statistical concepts that you draw on.
 - You are welcome to use appendices for supporting, but not critical, material.
-Your discussion must include sub-sections that focus on three or four interesting points, and sub-sections on weaknesses and next steps.
+Your discussion must include sub-sections that focus on three or four interesting points, and also sub-sections on weaknesses and next steps.
-- In your paper you must provide a link to a GitHub repo that fully contains your analysis and include the DOI to your replication.
+- In your paper you must provide a link to a GitHub repo that fully contains your analysis and also include the DOI to your replication.
 - Code must be entirely reproducible, documented, and readable.
 The repository must be well-organized and appropriately use folders.
 - Your graphs and tables must be of a high standard.
-Graphs and tables should be well formatted and report ready.
+Graphs and tables should be well formatted and report-ready.
 They should be clean and digestible.
 Furthermore, you should label and describe each table/figure.

 - Check that you have referenced everything.
 Strong submissions will draw on related literature in the discussion (and other sections) and would be sure to also reference those.
 The style of references does not matter, provided it is consistent.
 - As a team, via Quercus, submit a PDF of your paper.
 Again, in your paper you must have a link to the associated GitHub repository and the DOI of the Social Science Reproduction Platform replication.
 - The repository must be well-organized and have a detailed README.
 - A good way to work as a team would be to split up the work, so that one person is doing each section.
 The people doing the sections that rely on data (such as the analysis and the graphs) could just simulate it while they are waiting for the person putting together the data to finish.
 - It is expected that your submission be well written and able to be understood by the average reader of say 538.
 This means that you are allowed to use mathematical notation, but you must be able to explain it all in plain English.
 Similarly, you can (and hint: you should) use survey, sampling, observational, and statistical terminology, but again you need to explain it.
 Your work should have flow and should be easy to follow and understand.
-To communicate well, anyone at the university level should be able to read your report once and relay back the methodology, overall results, findings, weaknesses, and next steps without confusion.
+To communicate well, anyone at the university level should be able to read your report once and relay back the methodology, overall results, findings, weaknesses and next steps without confusion.
 - Everyone in the team receives the same mark.
 - There should be no evidence that this is a class assignment.